Pyseas/J019-Golden-Beach/docs/2 piping_loads.md

 # piping_loads
-Reads load data from a spreadsheet and writes to a file in SACS format.
+Read load data from a spreadsheet and write to a file in SACS format.